ProGamerGov/neural-dream/README.md

 * **Reduce image size**: You can reduce the size of the generated image to lower memory usage;
   pass the flag `-image_size 256` to generate an image at half the default size.

-With the default settings, neural-dream uses about 1.3 GB of GPU memory on my system; switching to cuDNN reduces the GPU memory footprint to about 1 GB.
+With the default settings, neural-dream uses about 1.3 GB of GPU memory on my system; switching to ADAM and cuDNN reduces the GPU memory footprint to about 1 GB.

 ## Multi-GPU scaling